HELP!!! OBDCOM Troubleshooting guide

 Make sure the ignition key is in the run position, with all the dash lights on, or you can also try with the engine running.

-You got Runtime Error 75 or 53 ?
+You got Runtime Error 75 or 53 or you get no descriptions for trouble codes?

 This is a file permission or security issue with windows that can happen on some computers.